Olecranon process fractures are relatively common fractures of the upper limb.

 - Will often follow falling on an outstretched hand, with tenderness over the posterior aspect of the elbow and a potential palpable defect

-- Lateral and AP radiographs remain the mainstay of initial investigations
+- Lateral and antero-posterior radiographs remain the mainstay of initial investigations

 - Management can be either operative or non-operative, heavily influenced by degree of displacement